aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 Your FSx for Lustre volume will take about 10 minutes to deploy.
 In the meantime, we can setup our lifecycle scripts.

-## 3. Cluster Setup
+## 3. Cluster setup

 Now that we have all our infrastructure in place, we can create a cluster.

-### 3.1 Lifecycle Scripts
+### 3.1 Lifecycle scripts

-Lifecycle scripts tell SageMaker HyperPod how to setup your cluster.
+Lifecycle scripts tell SageMaker HyperPod how to setup your HyperPod cluster.
 HyperPod clusters can be launched as plain EC2 clusters with nothing installed, or can be created with configurations and users customized to fit a particular machine learning development workflow.
 We provide a [base configuration](./LifecycleScripts/base-config) to get started, which creates a basic Slurm cluster.
 Below is a brief description of what each script is doing.

 | Script      | Description |
 | ----------- | ----------- |